 Higashidani, N.; Kaneta, T.; Takeyasu, N.; Motomizu, S.; Okibe, N.; Sasaki, K. Speciation of arsenic in a thermoacidophilic iron-oxidizing archaeon, Acidianus brierleyi, and its culture medium by inductively coupled plasma-optical emission spectroscopy combined with flow injection pretreatment using an anion-exchange mini-column.
 Talanta 2014, 122, 240-245.

 Toxic if swallowed.
 Toxic if inhaled.
 May cause cancer.

 Obtain special instructions before use.
 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Wear protective gloves/protective clothing/eye protection/face protection.
-IF SWALLOWED: Store locked up.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.